cloudposse/terraform-aws-security-group/README.md

-As explained above under [The Importance of Keys](#the-importance-of-keys), when using "destroy before create" behavior, security group rules without keys are identified by their index in the input lists.
+As explained above under [The Importance of Keys](#the-importance-of-keys), when using "destroy before create" behavior, security group rules without keys are identified by their indices in the input lists.
 If a rule is deleted and the other rules therefore move closer to the start of the list, those rules will be deleted and recreated.
 This can make a small change look like a big one when viewing the output of Terraform plan, and will likely cause a brief (seconds) service interruption.